mboyea/www-mboyea-com/README.md

 - Run `flyctl postgres connect --user $TODO --password $TODO`
 - Modify the old table using [ALTER TABLE](https://www.postgresql.org/docs/current/sql-altertable.html).

-*As long as your existing database doesn't contain conflicting tables*, you should be able to re-deploy after making changes to the website or database like usual.
+*As long as your existing database doesn't contain conflicting tables*, you should be able to re-deploy after making changes to the server or database like usual.

 - Run `nix run .#deploy all`